Inbound middleware

 import { makeTestApp } from '@shopimind/integration-kit-js';

-const app = makeTestApp(myIntegration);
+const app = await makeTestApp(myIntegration);

 // … activate an installation …

-const { body, headers } = app.signInbound(installationId, { email: 'a@b.co', points: 50 });
+const { body, headers } = await app.signInbound(installationId, { email: 'a@b.co', points: 50 });

 const res = await app.server.inject({ method: 'POST', url: '/inbound/loyalty.points_earned', payload: body, headers });

-// res.statusCode === 200Going further
+// res.statusCode === 200Asynchronous since kit v2

-- The integration kit —
+- The integration kit:

-ctx.inboundSecret, exposed routes. - Lifecycle & webhooks — the other inbound flow (emitted by ShopiMind).
+ctx.inboundSecret, exposed routes. - Lifecycle & webhooks: the other inbound flow (emitted by ShopiMind).

-- Synchronizing data — for batch volumes (initial + incremental).
+- Synchronizing data: for batch volumes (initial + incremental).

-- Events · Custom data — what your handlers push.
+- Events · Custom data: what your handlers push.